Christ-Mind-Teachings/cmi-ftcm/_book1/chap02.md

 only.
 Minds are joined; even in separation, mind is One.
 Every mind affects all other minds and is affected by them.
 Isolation is not a fact, it is a fantasy.

-The laws of God apply even here in the dream invented to world.
+The laws of God apply even here in the dream invented to take His place.
 God’s Creation is One, although in this world that does not appear to be the case.
 Nevertheless, what is done by one is reflected in all.
 Though you are not conscious of this fact, you cannot think of the Sonship except as One.
 What you